soasme/nim-markdown/docs/advance_usages.md

     path: string
 ```

-The most tricky part is how to register the new parser.
-The answer is to insert it into `MarkdownConfig.blockParsers` or `MarkdownConfig.inlineParsers`, depending on what kind of parser you want to add.
+The trickiest part is to register the new parser.
+We achieve this by inserting it into `MarkdownConfig.blockParsers` or `MarkdownConfig.inlineParsers`, depending on what kind of parser you want to add.
 For example, we expect `IncludeParser()` to be a block parser, and perform the parsing before any other parsers.

 ```nim
 var c = initCommonmarkConfig()